-Remediate compacted soil that can lead to root damage and tree death.
+Compacted soil can prevent a tree’s access to oxygen and water, eventually leading to root damage and tree death.

-If the ground around a tree has been compacted by machinery or pedestrians – as often happens on development sites and in parks and gardens – air and water cannot filter down to the roots and the tree cannot metabolise.
-The resulting tree death from soil compaction is quite rapid and irremediable.
+The ground around a tree can easily be compacted by machinery or pedestrians, especially on development sites and in parks and gardens.
+The resulting tree death is quite rapid and irremediable.

-AV Arboriculture can improve the health of a tree with our soil decompaction service using an Air SpadeTM – a purpose-built compressed-air powered excavation tool.
+Arbor Vitae Arboriculture can improve the health of a tree with our soil decompaction service using an Air SpadeTM.

 We are the only company in Scotland to own an Air Spade.